Golden Boot-chasing Kane leads Tottenham to win over Wolves - WHIZ News

 LONDON (AP) — Harry Kane endured a frustrating match in his bid to win the Premier League’s Golden Boot for the third time despite scoring in Tottenham’s 2-0 win over Wolverhampton on Sunday.

-Kane’s 45th-minute goal moved him to a league-leading 22 for the season — one clear of Liverpool’s Mohamed Salah — but the England captain also struck the post twice and had an effort cleared off the line.
+Kane’s 45th-minute goal moved him to 22 for the season — tied with Liverpool’s Mohamed Salah for the most in the league — but the England captain also struck the post twice and had an effort cleared off the line.

-Kane has two games left while Salah has three, starting with West Bromwich Albion later Sunday.
+Kane and Salah, who scored against West Bromwich Albion later Sunday, have two games left.
 Kane was the league’s top scorer in the 2015-16 and 2016-17 seasons.

 Pierre-Emile Hojbjerg, who set up Kane for the opening goal with a piercing through-ball, added the second in the 64th minute by tapping in a rebound from close range after Gareth Bale’s shot was saved.